oktavilla/backbone-kinship/README.md

 # backbone-kinship

-A simple model for 1-N and 1-1 relations.
+A simple model for 1-1 and 1-N relations.
+No shared instances, clever data pooling or reversed relations.
+It's really just a way to expand nested data into models and collections.

+Also, events are propagated from their relationships as `eventName:relationshipName’.

 ## Create a model with relations